- Participate in FREE work-oriented

 See the list of upcoming online modules.

-OSLT online modules provide a flexible and convenient way to receive language training.
-All modules are offered exclusively online in English and can be taken from anywhere in Ontario.
-Each module is 40 hours (6 weeks), with three modules available in each of the business, health care and technology sectors.
+OSLT online modules provide a flexible and convenient way to receive language training in English.
+All online modules are led by experienced faculty and can be taken from anywhere in Ontario.
+Each module is 40 hours (six weeks), and three online modules in one sector are equivalent to a full classroom-based OSLT course.
+All three modules are available in the business, health care and technology sectors.
 They will help you:

 - learn how to access the business, health sciences or technology job markets in Ontario.